GitMoDu/LoLa/README.md

 Encrypted Link[WORKING] – Packets encrypted with Ascon128 cypher, using 16 bytes of the shared key.
 To source a 16 byte IV, the partners' Ids are used, salted with the session Id.

-TOTP protection [WORKING] - A TOTP seed is set using the last 4 bytes of the secret key, which is then used to generate a time based token, which is used by the cypher when encrypting/decrypting.
+TOTP protection [FAILING] - A TOTP seed is set using the last 4 bytes of the secret key, which is then used to generate a time based token, which is used by the cypher when encrypting/decrypting.
 The default hop time is 1 second.
+Currently not working due to imprecise clock sync.

 Synchronized clock [WORKING]: when establishing a link, the Remote's clock is synced to the Host's clock.
 The host clock is randomized for each new link session.
 The clock is tuned during link time.
 Possible improvements: get host/remote clock delta.

 Packet collision avoidance [WORKING]: with the Synchronized clock, we split a fixed period in half where the Host can only transmit during the first half and the Remote during the second half (half-duplex).
 Default duplex period is 10 milliseconds.
 Latency is taken into account for this feature (optional).

-Unbuffered Output [WORKING]: Each LoLa service can handle a packet send being delayed or even failed, so we don't need to buffer outputs.
-IPacketSendService extends the base ILoLaService and provides overloads for extension.

 Link Handshake Handling [WORKING] – Broadcast Id and find a partner.
 Clock is synced, Crypto tokens and basic link info is exchanged.

 Link management [WORKING]: Link service establishes a link and fires events when the link is gained or lost.
 Keeps sending pings (with replies) to make sure the partner is still there, avoiding stealing bandwidth from user services.

-Transmit Power Balancer[WORKING]: with the link up, the end-points are continuosly updated on the RSSI of the partner, and adjusts the output power conservatively.
+Transmit Power Balancer[WORKING/NEEDS TUNNING]: with the link up, the end-points are continuosly updated on the RSSI of the partner, and adjusts the output power conservatively.

 Channel Hopping[IN PROGRESS]: The Host should hop on various channels while broadcasting, as should the remote while trying to establish a link.
 Currently it's using a fixed channel (average between min and max channels).
 When linked, we use the TOTP mechanism to generate a pseudo-random channel hopping.
+Currently not working due to imprecise clock sync.

 Simulated Packet Loss for Testing[IN PROGRESS]: This feature allows us to test the system in simulated bad conditions.
 Was reverted during last merge, needs to be reimplemented.